accaderi/RAG-chatbot-with-gemini/documents/knowledge_base_en.md

 *   **Q: What technology was used in the RAG_64 project?**
     A: The core technologies were Django (Python), Langchain with Langgraph for the RAG pipeline, and WebSockets for real-time communication.
 It uses a PostgreSQL database.

-© 2024 Accaderi.
-All rights reserved.

 ---

 # Page: software/projects/ai/project7.html
 ## Bookmark Genie.

 ### Project Summary
 Bookmark Genie is a Chrome browser extension that uses AI to help users organize their bookmarks.
 It leverages Large Language Models (LLMs) from Groq to automatically categorize bookmarks into a hierarchical folder structure, create new categories as needed, and allow users to manage their own category tree.
-The extension is available on the Chrome Web Store.
+It is available on the Chrome Web Store.

 ### Q&A Snapshot
 *   **Q: What does the Bookmark Genie extension do?**